-The straightforward way to add a boundary layer is to extrude all the vertices of the boundary [Jain and Tautges 2014], such that the newly inserted layer has boundary edges which are all adjacent to two cells.
+The straightforward way to add a boundary layer is to extrude all the vertices of the boundary [12], such that the newly inserted layer has boundary edges which are all adjacent to two cells.
 This may be better than the initial hex mesh, but it still contains low-quality hexahedra at convex and concave feature curves, and at corners.
-[Maréchal 2016] proposes a cross-imprinting method to build better elements at the intersection of two surfaces making a convex angle, but this is only applicable in a limited number of situations, with manual selection of the surfaces of interest.
+[26] proposes a cross-imprinting method to build better elements at the intersection of two surfaces making a convex angle, but this is only applicable in a limited number of situations, with manual selection of the surfaces of interest.

 In the more general case, it is not easy to recover good valences along feature curves because the geometry suggests choices that are incompatible with hex mesh topology.
-By looking at intersection of fundamental sheets, [Kowalski et al. 2011; Ledoux et al. 2013] describe some configurations which are possible in hexahedral meshes and build a system to satisfy them with a greedy valence curve assignment.
-[Wang et al. 2020] extends the approach by translating those configurations into linear constraints, so that the system can be solved by optimizing a linear integer problem.
+By looking at intersection of fundamental sheets, [14, 17] describe some configurations which are possible in hexahedral meshes and build a system to satisfy them with a greedy valence curve assignment.
+[39] extends the approach by translating those configurations into linear constraints, so that the system can be solved by optimizing a linear integer programming problem.
 While there are similarities in spirit with our work, their approach is limited to 11 hard-coded corner configurations, and it is applied to already existing all-hexahedral meshes.
 Because a single valence is used per feature curve, their approach is global and the irregular ridge configurations are not resolved locally, but typically by falling back to quad extrusion on large portions of the boundary.